Mechanism of action (MoA)

 Image to highlight how Lutetium-177 emits DNA-damaging radiation within the cell causing single- and double-stranded DNA breaks in targeted cells as well as surrounding cells.

-As determined by preclinical research, Lutetium-177, (the cytotoxic radionuclide of Pluvicto), emits DNA-damaging radiation within the cell.1,3,5
+As determined by preclinical research, lutetium-177, (the cytotoxic radionuclide of Pluvicto), emits DNA-damaging radiation within the cell.1,3,5

 The short path length of the radiation emitted by Pluvicto (approx. 2 mm max.), causes single- and double-stranded DNA breaks in targeted cells as well as surrounding cells, which can lead to cell death.4,5,10